qaderi-coding/smart-generator/README.md

 ```
 npm run frontend
 ```
-- then, press enter for both prompts, don't type anything.

 This command will save your time and will:
 - Create the directory for frontend by the name you entered earlier
 - Switch to the created directory